-One of my colleagues from the trade show, a TF Green regular, mercifully interjected with a stop number he happened to know was somewhat close to my car.
-The bus driver, now given “The Number,” did silently acquiesce to stop there, his eyes forward as I walked off the bus.
+One of my colleagues from the trade show, a TF Green regular and just as annoyed with the driver as I was, shouted out a stop number he happened to know was close to my car.
+The bus driver, now given “The Number,” did silently agree to stop there, his eyes forward as I walked off the bus.
 Note that there was no language, cultural or hearing-ability issue with the driver.
-He was simply locked into his own way of thinking to an absurd degree: no stop number, no stop.
+He was simply locked into his own way of thinking to a ridiculous degree: no stop number, no stop.

-The way a person communicates is a major component of their reputation and “personal brand.’
+The way a person communicates is a major component of their reputation and personal brand.
 And I believe the vast majority of communication problems are caused by the personal baggage we bring to the table when communicating, known in psychological terms as confirmation bias.
-Read the rest of this entry »
+Continue reading